Snapper Carr: Final Crisis: Resist

 The one-off publication Final Crisis: Resist features Snapper Carr.
 It begins the same day the Anti-Life Equation is released, and the events in the story take place over the next few days.
 In the book's opening pages, Snapper is shown to be at Checkmate's headquarters in Antarctica.
 While nearly all Checkmate staff, heroes, and villains are infected with Anti-Life, a few barricade themselves inside the compound, which is protected by force fields.
 Snapper, whose teleportation abilities have now remanifested (how is not explained in the story), spends the first few days after the release of Anti-Life teleporting around the globe disrupting Darkseid's hold on various scientific organizations.
 But supplies are almost nonexistent at the Checkmate base.
 After several days, Snapper teleports to France to seek food for the Checkmate hold-outs.
 He is attacked by the Anti-Life-infected hero Firehawk, but the supervillain Cheetah knocks Firehawk unconscious.
 A few days later, Snapper teleports to a hospital in the United States to find medical supplies.
 He is sickened to see children being infected with Anti-Life.
 He discovers Cheetah in an empty medical ward of the hospital, bandaging an injury.
-Cheetah reacts to Snapper's presence by seducing him, and they make love.
+Cheetah reacts to Snapper's presence by seducing him, and they end up having sex.
 (Note: In the retconned backstory, Barbara Ann Minerva is an archeologist who ingests berries and leaves of the plant god, Urzkartaga.
 This transforms her into a cheetah-like feline humanoid with super-speed and super-strength (among other powers), but also leaves her with an insatiable sex drive and bloodlust.)
 Cheetah tells Snapper she is impressed by his physical endowment and love-making skills.
 Their post-coital interlude is interrupted by the Justifier Gorilla Grodd.
 Snapper teleports himself and Cheetah to Checkmate headquarters, but the strain of teleporting another person (which he is doing for the first time) burns out his teleportation power.
-The one-off comic book ends with Mister Terrific activating OMACs worldwide to help defeat Darkseid.
-The final panels of the publication show Snapper leading a charge of OMACs, Mister Terrific, Cheetah, and the remaining Checkmate staff in a charge out of the bunker.
+Mister Terrific activates OMACs worldwide to help defeat Darkseid, with Snapper leading a group of OMACs, Mister Terrific, Cheetah, and the remaining Checkmate staff in a charge out of the bunker.